CATHERINE THEIS

 ABOUT

-Slashing Sounds, Catherine Theis' translation of the Italian poet Jolanda Insana, is forthcoming October 2024 from the University of Chicago Press’ Phoenix Poets series.
-Her critical book, H.D.'s Dramatic Poetics, will also be published by Dalkey Archive Press.
+Catherine Theis is the translator of Slashing Sounds (Chicago Press’ Phoenix Poets Series, 2024), the first collection of the Italian poet Jolanda Insana to be published in English.
 She is the author of MEDEA (Plays Inverse, 2017), an adaptation of the Euripides story.
 Her first book of poems is The Fraud of Good Sleep (Salt Modern Poets, 2011), followed by her chapbook, The June Cuckold, a tragedy in verse (Convulsive, 2012).
 Along with editors Susan McCabe and Steven Minas, Theis is editing The Sound of the Past: Modernist Echoes and Incantations, forthcoming from Vernon Press.
-Her contribution includes the essay, "What's Your Final Destination?: Mirrlees, Eliot, and the Modernist Long Poem.”
+Her contribution includes the essay, "What's Your Final Destination?: Place in Mirrlees, Eliot, and the Modernist Long Poem.”

 Theis has received various fellowships and awards, most notably from the Illinois Arts Council, Del Amo Foundation, Gold Family Foundation, and the Ugo Da Como Foundation.
 A graduate of the Iowa Writers’ Workshop, she holds a PhD in Literature and Creative Writing from the University of Southern California.
 Theis’ scholarly interests primarily focus on the intersection between translation, poetics, and performance studies.
 She teaches in the General Education program at USC.
 Recent course offerings include "Through the Viewfinder: Literature and Photography" and "Green Worlds: Ecopoetry."